LorenKonkus/trail-counters/SensorOverview.md

 the types of clothing being worn.
 A poorly placed sensor may count individual legs for footfalls.
 For these reasons, it's best to locate sensors in locations that minimize these potential errors:

-- Place a sensor in a narrow construction, as when a trail passes between two large trees or on a narrow bridge where traffic is naturally single file
+- Place a sensor in a narrow constriction, as when a trail passes between two large trees or on a narrow bridge where traffic is naturally single file
 - Locate sensors after trail speed calming features, such as tight corners, narrow chicanes, or at the top of a steep climb to minimize issues with rapidly moving users
 - Aim sensors at the torso of the typical trail user, not at head height or leg height